sixhops/catcollector-codealong/02-models-migrations.md

 ## Connecting Django and Postgres

 There are a few settings we need to edit in order to have Django connect to our running Postgres.
-We'll start with the `catcollector/settings.py` file:
+We'll start with the `catcollector/settings.py` file.
+Open it up and find the DATABASES section.
+Make it look like this:

 ```python
 # catcollector/settings.py